Hays, Kansas: Health care

-Hays Medical Center is the sole hospital in the city.
+HaysMed is the sole hospital in the city.
 A private, non-profit hospital established in 1991, it is a 165-bed general medical and surgical facility that serves as a regional referral center for northwestern Kansas.

 Media

-The Hays Daily News is the city's primary newspaper, published six days a week.
-In addition, Fort Hays State University publishes a weekly student newspaper, The University Leader.
+The Hays Daily News is the city's primary newspaper, published two days a week.
+Hays Post, also serves the region as the largest online news source in northwestern Kansas.

 Hays is a center of broadcast media for central and northwestern Kansas.
 One AM radio station, 12 FM radio stations, and three television stations are licensed to and/or broadcast from the city.
-Hays is in the Wichita-Hutchinson television market, and two television stations broadcast from the city, one CBS network affiliate and one ABC translator station, both of which are satellite stations of their respective affiliates in Wichita.
+Hays is in the Wichita-Hutchinson television market, and two television stations broadcast from the city, CBS-affiliated KBSH, and K25CV-D, an ABC translator station, both of which are satellite stations of their respective affiliates in Wichita.
 The third station is the flagship station of Smoky Hills Public Television, the PBS member network covering western Kansas.
 Licensed to Hays, it broadcasts from studios in Bunker Hill, Kansas.